chili-publish/grafx-documentation/docs/GraFx-Media/concepts/media-vs-dam/index.md

 GraFx Media is not a DAM in the definition we have above.

-GraFx Media is a basic repository to store the assets that are used in the Smart Templates.
+GraFx Media is a repository to store the assets that are used in the Smart Templates.

 GraFx Media stores this info as metadata: